Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 Submit your work to GradeScope!

-- Complete the challenges from lesson 1: [1.1 CSS Diner 1.2 CSS ZenGarden Type](lesson-01.md#after-class)
+- Complete the challenges from lesson 1: [CSS Diner CSS ZenGarden Type](lesson-01.md#after-class)

 ## Resources